 According to Andrew D. Wittman in the Harvard Business Review, when “individuals give…their personal definition of stress” almost all responses “contain some thread pertaining to lack of control.”
 The AIS agrees that “increased levels of job stress as assessed by the perception of having little control but lots of demands,” are the most prominent factor in an individual’s amount of stress.
 The solution?
 Find ways to give your coworkers a better sense of control in their everyday working lives.

-In a comprehensive list of practical strategies for reducing workplace stress, Forbes suggests the following tactics increase employees’ sense of control:
+In a comprehensive list of practical strategies to reduce stress at work, Forbes suggests the following tactics increase employees’ sense of control:

 - Flexible scheduling enables employees to decide how they can best fit their full time work week into their personal lives.